Live in Paris (John Coltrane album): Background

 Live in Paris was recorded in the middle of one of Coltrane's busiest summers.
 On June 28, 1965, he recorded the groundbreaking album Ascension, followed by New Thing at Newport four days later.
 This was followed by a two-week double bill with Thelonious Monk's quartet at the Village Gate from July 6–18.

 Coltrane and his quartet then embarked on a one-week tour of Europe, playing at the sixth International Jazz Festival at Juan-les-Pins in Antibes, France on July 26 and 27, followed by a concert at the Salle Pleyel in Paris on July 28, and winding up with a performance at a jazz festival in Comblain-la-Tour, Belgium on August 1.
-The July 26 concert, on which Coltrane shared billing with Jimmy McGriff, featured his only live performance of A Love Supreme, a 48-minute version which took up the entire program.
-(A recording of this concert appears on the 2002 Deluxe Edition and the 2015 Super Deluxe Edition of A Love Supreme.)
+The July 26 concert, on which Coltrane shared billing with Jimmy McGriff, featured one of only two live performances of A Love Supreme, a 48-minute version which took up the entire program.
+(A recording of this performance appears on the 2002 Deluxe Edition and the 2015 Super Deluxe Edition of A Love Supreme.)
 The following day, at the request of the festival, Coltrane performed material that was more familiar to the audience.
 The versions of "Naima" and "Impressions" on Live in Paris were recorded that day.
 The remaining tracks, "Blue Valse", "Afro-Blue", and a second version of "Impressions", were recorded at the July 28 concert in Paris. ("Blue Valse" is actually a quartet version of "Ascension", and was mis-titled due to a miscommunication with concert personnel.)

 Some of the music recorded in France during the tour was also released in 1988 on Live in Antibes.

 The July–August 1965 tour marked Coltrane's last appearance in Europe.

 On the tour, during breaks, Coltrane frequently "remained... in his hotel room, practicing as usual, playing along to a tape of an [Albert] Ayler concert."